-Ventilation is key in controlling moisture and pollutant levels in any building, if the ventilation is not sufficient it can lead to an unpleasant living environment and in the longer-term problems with the building and/or health issues.
+Ventilation is key in controlling moisture and pollutant levels in any home, if ventilation is insufficient it can mean poor air quality and mould development, leading, in the longer-term, to problems with the building and/or health issues.

-The requirements apply to extract ventilation in bathrooms, kitchens, toilets and utility rooms and/or mechanical ventilation in other habitable rooms in new buildings, conversions and extensions.
+1. Vent testing for houses and flats, the requirements apply to extract ventilation in bathrooms, kitchens, toilets and utility rooms and/or mechanical ventilation in other habitable rooms.

-Different vents are required to achieve different levels depending upon the type of ‘System’ and the purpose of the room.
+Different vents are required to achieve different levels depending on the type of ‘System’ and the room’s purpose.

 Background ventilators with intermittent extractors, these are the extract vents that come on with the light in the bathroom or when the cooker hood is switched on, they are used in combination with trickle vents in windows/doors.